asterdex/aster-broker-pro-sdk/README.md

 ### Mock White List

-For development, you have to mock the whitelist API with [ajax interceptor extension](https://chrome.google.com/webstore/detail/ajax-interceptor/nhpjggchkhnlbgdfcbgpdpkifemomkpg), the response should be
+For development, you have to mock the whitelist API with [ajax interceptor extension](https://chrome.google.com/webstore/detail/ajax-interceptor/nhpjggchkhnlbgdfcbgpdpkifemomkpg), the response should be:

 ```
 {